SGDInstitute/apollo/content/collections/pages/sgdinstitute/queer-policy.md

                 type: bold
           -
             type: text
-            text: 'Join us for a livestreamed fireside chat from Ann Arbor with Chasten Buttigieg, in partnership with the University of Michigan.'
+            text: "Join us for a livestreamed fireside chat from Ann Arbor with Chasten Buttigieg, in partnership with the University of Michigan's Gerald R. Ford School of Public Policy, Out for Business, and Out in Public.
+In conversation with Emma Jabour (MPP/MBA '24), this discussion will focus on the intersections of identity and allyship, particularly in social and professional contexts."
       -
         type: set
         attrs: